Brendanbeckmann/zero-escape_jb01/README.md

 ## Map Features

 - Support for up to 32 prisoners.
-- Fully featured and designed two story prison map based on the "Rhizome 9" location from Virtue's Last Reward.
+- Fully featured and designed two story prison map based on the "Rhizome 9" location from Zero Escape: Virtue's Last Reward.

 ## Project Directory Structure